iifl-logo-icon 1

 2. As required by Section 143(3) of the Act, we report that:

-(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and records.
+(b) Except for the matters stated in "Basis for Qualified Opinion" paragraphs above, In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and records.

 (c) The Balance sheet, the Statement of Profit & Loss (including other comprehensive income), Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account.

-(d) In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Account) Rules, 2014.
+(d) Except for the effects / possible effects of matters described in the "Basis for Qualified Opinion" paragraphs above, in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Account) Rules, 2014.

-(e) On the basis of the written representation received from the directors as on March 31, 2023 taken on records by the Board of Directors, none of the directors are disqualified as on March 31, 2023 from being appointed as a Directors in terms of Section 164(2) of the Act.
+(f) On the basis of the written representation received from the directors as on March 31, 2024 taken on records by the Board of Directors, none of the directors are disqualified as on March 31, 2024 from being appointed as a Director in terms of Section 164(2) of the Act.

 iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor